 The Governance Committee is made up from seven councillors from the Constituent Authorities, two co-opted Members (for Audit purposes) and an Independent Person.
 The Committee is a key component of the NECA's corporate governance arrangements and is responsible (amongst other things) for the promotion and maintenance of high standards of conduct by its elected and co-opted members.
-The full terms of reference for the committee can be found at Part 3.7 of the Constitution.
+The Governance Committee can appoint when required a Governance Sub-committee to conduct hearings and determine complaints of breaches of the Code of Conduct for Members.
+The full terms of reference for the committee and the Sub-committee can be found at Part 3.7 of the Constitution.